Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Bottom Line

 Unfortunately, the Doberman is often mistakenly judged to be a dangerous dog.
-In reality, the Doberman is a dog with a strong temperament but is good and loyal.
+In reality, they have a strong temperament but are well-behaved and loyal.
 Indeed, Dobermans from reputable and responsible breeders are loving family dogs and make wonderful pets.

 Featured Image Credit: Primorac91, Shutterstock